dd86k/aliceserver/README.md

 - gdb-mi is fine, but GDC is generally unavailable for Windows.
 - gdb-dap is written in Python and thus requires it.
 - Mago, and mago-mi, are only available for Windows on x86/AMD64 platforms.
-- Reduce duplicated efforts in multiple package runtimes, with all transport and protocol options available.
+- Combine all transport/adapter options into one executable.
 - Aliceserver provides future directions for features in Alicedbg.

 Uses: